dukesann3/Phase-1-Project/README.md

 This app is simply a digital wallet where users can exchange money with other users.

 *Notice*: Due to the restrictions of this project, the app already assumes the user has logged onto his/her FLATMO account.
-And it also does not have functionality to add funds into account.

 FEATURE 1: When the user first opens the app, he/she is greeted with list of user and user's friends' transactions have done.
 Each transaction will have a "WHO PAID WHO", payor initials, and a description.
 This information